BC Data Scout

 - Another equivalent educational institution in another jurisdiction outside BC but within Canada”

-A student researcher of a University or equivalent institution per the University Act.
+A student researcher of a Canadian University or equivalent institution per the University Act.
+Student Researchers MUST be affiliated with a Canadian academic principal investigator.

 Member of a Research Team